 Friendship with patients, though not always possible, is an advantage.
 Dying can be lonely, and often only the clinician is in a position to be a steadfast companion.
 Availability is hardly less important, but it requires openness to inconvenience and schedule disruption.
 A willingness to make house calls to avoid unnecessary visits to hospitals or physician offices is an important mark of availability.
 Most fundamentally, patients need to know they will not be abandoned.
 Come what may, the clinician must be there until the very end.

 As far as possible, a dying person should be actively engaged in his or her care.
 Minimally, this means understanding the likely nature, course, and trajectory of treatment.
 The physician should let the patient know what to expect and what is being done to help.
 The physician should also seek the patient’s informed involvement in decision-making.
 A physician’s first task should be to assess the patient to gain a sense of what to say and not say – that is, what kind of a dialogue it is likely to be, and how to change it if it is initially not promising.
 Dialogue involves more than just communicating information; it is as much about listening.

 Most patients have family and friends, and how a patient fares will be affected by their relationship with them.
 The family needs its own assessment and dialogue initiated.
 While a physician may not be well placed to help resolve all problems or tensions between patients and families, it is useful to be aware of them.

 5. Ability to function well as part of a care team

-- There are two additional sections of criteria if you are nominating a physician for the new Rich Payne Palliative Care Leadership Award.
-This award is intended to honor physicians who work with vulnerable populations, including the economically disadvantaged, racial and ethnic minorities, LGBTQ people, people experiencing homelessness, rural populations and others.
+- There are two additional sections of criteria if you are nominating a physician for the Dr Richard Payne Leadership Award.
+This award is intended to honor physicians who are committed to work in palliative care with vulnerable and/or underserved populations.
 Additional criteria includes: